-A report prepared for the Trinidad and Tobago Defence Force by a consultant who was paid for preparing the report.
+Section 9 (1) (f) A report prepared for the ODPM by a consultant who was paid for preparing the report.

-A report prepared within the Trinidad and Tobago Defence Force containing the results of studies, surveys or tests carried out for the purpose of assessing, or making recommendations on the feasibility of establishing a new or proposed Government policy, programme or project.
+A report prepared within the ODPM containing the results of studies, surveys or tests carried out for the purpose of assessing, or making recommendations on the feasibility of establishing a new or proposed government policy, programme or project.

-A report on the performance or efficiency

-of the Trinidad and Tobago Defence Force, or an office, or branch of the Trinidad and Tobago Defence Force Division, whether the report is of a general nature or concerns a particular policy, programme or project administered by the Trinidad and Tobago Defence Force.
+A report on the performance or efficiency of the ODPM, or an office, or branch of the Division, whether the report is of a general nature or concerns a particular policy, programme or project administered by the ODPM.

-A report containing (1) final plans or proposals for the re-organisation of the functions of the Trinidad and Tobago Defence Force, (2) the establishment of a new policy, programme or project to be administered by the Trinidad and Tobago Defence Force or(3) the alteration of an existing policy programme or project administered by Trinidad and Tobago Defence force, whether or not the plans or proposals are subject to approval by an officer of the division, another public authority, the responsible Minister or Cabinet.
+A report containing (1) final plans or proposals for the reorganization of the functions of the ODPM, (2) the establishment of a new policy, programme or project to be administered by the ODPM or (3) the alteration of an existing policy programme or project administered by ODPM, whether or not the plans or proposals are subject to approval by an officer of the division, another public authority, the responsible Minister or Cabinet.